How Augmented Reality (AR) Will Improve In-Car Experience

 4. Personal In-Car Experience

-AR makes experiences inside the car personalised.
+AR makes experiences inside the car personalized.
 For example, it may indicate preferred routes or destinations based on past practices.
-Besides this, AR could suggest customised entertainment for passengers.
+Besides this, AR could suggest customized entertainment for passengers.

 Multi-screen display: in the case of augmented reality glasses or displays, each passenger would have his contents up on screen.

-That much customisation in the future will make the long ride all games.
+That much customization in the future will make the long ride all games.

 5. Augmented Reality for Parking Assistance